Seteco/Somorrostro/External-Plugins.md

     giving the keyword `hidden` will make this dimension hidden, it will take part in the calculations but will not be presented in the chart

+## VARIABLE

+> VARIABLE name = value

+`VARIABLE` defines a host variable that can be used in alarms.
+This is to used for setting constants (like the max connections a server may accept).

+Since these variables are host-wide, please use names that are unique across all charts / alarms.

+These variables can be set and updated at any point (before defining charts, between chart definitions, inside data collection, etc).

+Variable names should use alphanumeric characters, the `.` and the `_`.

+The value is floating point (netdata used `long double`).

 ## data collection